Fedor Kasana

 Fedor Kasana (born 9 April 2008) is a Slovak professional footballer who currently played for Slovak first division club AS Trenčín, as a centre forward.
+He is considered a talented player.

 Club career

 Trenčín

 Kasana scored a hat-trick in a 3–0 away win against FK Rača while playing for Trenčín B in the 3.
 Liga.

 Kasana made his league debut for AS Trenčín in a 1–1 draw against MFK Skalica, coming on as a substitute for Adrián Fiala in the 61st minute.
 He scored his first goal for the club in the 3rd round of the 2025–26 Slovak Cup, scoring the winning goal in a 3–1 win against OFK Dynamo Malženice.
 Kasana received his first start for Trenčín in a 4–0 loss against FC Spartak Trnava, scoring an own goal in the 14th minute after a free kick taken by Roman Procházka.

 International career

 On 5 September 2025, Kasana started in a match for the Slovakia national under-18 football team, played 59 minutes in a 2–2 draw against Czech Republic U18.